Brale-xyz/commons/README.md

 ## Overview

-The **Brale Commons** repository serves as a centralized hub for tools, resources, and standardized formats designed to streamline and enhance stablecoin and blockchain-based payment systems.
+The **Brale Commons** repository serves as a centralized hub for tools, resources, and standardized formats designed to streamline and enhance stablecoin and blockchain-based systems.
 This collection aims to provide clarity, consistency, and compliance in documenting and managing funds flows within the digital asset ecosystem.

 ## Contents